 The work of healthcare administrators is critical to the quality of, and access to, healthcare services in South Dakota, both in the state’s metro areas and its large rural regions.
 While major hospital systems like Sioux Falls’ Sanford Health and Avera Health are certainly a major source of jobs in healthcare administration, the state’s rural healthcare facilities also provide outstanding professional opportunities in this field that can’t be overlooked.
 In fact, in South Dakota’s rural areas, there are no less than 38 critical access hospitals, 56 rural healthcare clinics, and 10 short-term hospitals.<!- mfunc search_btn -> <!- /mfunc search_btn -> <!- mfunc feat_school ->

 Healthcare administrators in South Dakota enjoy salaries that often exceed the national average.
-The median salary for these professionals is $106,830 – higher than the national average of $99,730.
-Job growth in the healthcare administration field is expected to be remain strong, with a 12.7% increase projected between 2016 and 2026.
+The median salary for these professionals is $101,320 – near the national median of $104,280.
+Job growth in the healthcare administration field is expected to be remain strong, with a 10.3% increase projected between 2018 and 2028.

 What’s Influencing Job Growth for South Dakota’s Healthcare Administrators?

 As health systems consolidate, merge, and grow, greater earning potential and better and more varied opportunities for healthcare administrators follow.
 In South Dakota, this couldn’t be truer, with plans for a major health system merger with Sioux Falls’ Sanford Health in the works and exceptional opportunities for healthcare administrators on the horizon.